documentationfor yFiles for HTML 3.0.0.1

 5. nodeGroup.
 By default it contains the visualizations for the nodes and edges.

 6. edgeGroup.
-It is unused by default and contains the visualizations for the edges if hierarchicNestingPolicy is not set to NODES_AND_EDGES.
+It is unused by default and contains the visualizations for the edges if hierarchicalNestingPolicy is not set to NODES_AND_EDGES.

 7. groupNodeGroup.
-It is unused by default and contains the visualizations for group nodes if hierarchicNestingPolicy is set to GROUP_NODES.
+It is unused by default and contains the visualizations for group nodes if hierarchicalNestingPolicy is set to GROUP_NODES.

-The following table describes which groups are used for nodes and edges depending on the hierarchicNestingPolicy:
+The following table describes which groups are used for nodes and edges, depending on the hierarchicalNestingPolicy:

-Effect of HierarchicNestingPolicy on the ICanvasObjectGroup of nodes and edges
+Effect of HierarchicalNestingPolicy on the IRenderTreeGroup of nodes and edges

 Policy Group Nodes Leaf Nodes Edges